 It was nearing dinner time and Amy was still in the ER.
 A social worker had interviewed Amy both before and after the rape kit was administered and the doctor had ordered an extensive list of tests to try to figure out what Amy had been given.
 She had been informed she was very lucky to be alive.
-So far they had identified Fentanyl, Percocet, and methamphetamine in her system.
-The doctor also suspected MDMA or possibly Ketamine, but it was impossible to know for sure since the assault happened on Saturday and it was now Tuesday.
+So far they had identified fentanyl, Percocet, and methamphetamine in her system.
+The doctor also suspected MDMA, but it was impossible to know for sure since the assault happened on Saturday and it was now Tuesday.
 The amount of drugs that were still in her system was more than enough to kill a person Amy's size, especially someone who wasn't accustomed to taking such drugs.
 Amy told the doctor she was sure Reiki had saved her, Reiki and the Hand of God.
 In reality, Amy didn't see much difference between the two.
 In her fifteen plus years that she had been practicing the ancient healing Art, she had come to understand it as a gift from God.
 The doctor was skeptical but acquiesced she had no better explanation.
-After examination it was found that she had a head contusion, two broken ribs, a sprained right wrist, and had been both vaginally and anally penetrated, in addition to the puncture wounds where they most likely had administered the majority of the drugs.
-The doctor had asked if she remembered eating or drinking anything that had not been in her possession at all times because in most of these cases MDMA or Rohypnal or other similar drugs were given to victims that way to incapacitate them during the assault.
-Amy had no memory of eating or drinking anything on Saturday other than a cup of tea and slice of toast at breakfast and a granola bar she had brought from home around noon.
-The cut along her labia and arm had been made most likely by a knife of some sort and the hair on her vulva had oddly been removed with a depilatory cream.
+After examination it was found that she had a head contusion, two broken ribs, a sprained right wrist, and had been both vaginally and anally been penetrated.
+The cut along her labia and arm had been made most likely by a knife of some sort and the hair on her vulva was oddly removed with a depilatory cream.
 That is what was on the back of her shirt.
 They had used the her shirt to wipe the hair from her vulva.
 No semen was detected.
 The doctor explained to Amy that it wasn't uncommon that a sexual predator did not ejaculate.
-It was also possible that they had used a foreign object to violate her or a woman had assaulted Amy, though the later was unlikely given the other facts and events of the past few days.
-The social worker had told Amy that sometimes survivors of such attacks would have some type of flashbacks with images or sounds or smells in the weeks, months, or even years following an attack and suggested she keep a notebook close by to write down anything she might remember.
+It was also possible that a woman had assaulted Amy, though it was unlikely given the other facts and events of the past few days.
+The social worker had told Amy that sometimes survivors of such attacks would have some type of flashbacks with images or sounds or smells in the weeks or months following an attack and suggested she keep a notebook close by to write down anything she might remember.
 The last thing Amy could remember before waking up on Tuesday was locking her office door.
 After that everything was just blank.
 They, of course, had also checked for STDs.
-There was no indication of exposure to

-HIV, so at least there was that, but the full panel results were going to take a day or two to get back.
+There was no indication of exposure to HIV, so at least there was that, but the full panel results were going to take a day or two to get back.